 Can I obtain a CT Learner’s Permit through your school?

-No, you must go through a CT DMV branch to obtain a Learner's Permit.
-Also, you must have an appointment to take the Permit Test, click here to make your appointment.
+No, you must go through a CT DMV branch to obtain a Learner’s Permit.
+Also, you must have an appointment to take the Permit Test, CLICK HERE

 Can I take my Driving License test at your School?

 Yes, if you are between 16 and 19 years old.
 Unfortunately, students who are 20-years old, or older must take their driving license test at one of the CT DMV branches that do testing.
 The Norwalk DMV branch does not offer these services.
-To make your appointment for the driving test, click here.
+If you’ve taken your

 How long do I have to hold my learner’s permit?